maarten-pennings/howto/c64usr/readme.md

 ### Program header

-The program header explains shortly what to program does.
+The program header explains shortly what the program does.
 More importantly is specifies the location for the program.
-We selected the cassette buffer ar (decimal) 828.
+We selected the cassette buffer at (decimal) 828.

 ```basic
          ; implements usr(addr)